Nosotros los guapos: Plot

 Vítor and Albertano are in pursuit of the same objective: to find a place to live, and as much as they don't want to, get a job that allows them to live and pay the rent for the room that the two decide to share at Doña Cuca's house.
 Although at first Vítor and Albertano do not like each other, they still decide to get together to get jobs in whatever they can.
 From day one, Vítor and Albertano will have to "endure" their differences in tastes and different ways of seeing life.

 In season four, Vítor and Albertano win the lottery and become millionaires overnight.
-They will remain the same, although now facing new situations and making their biggest dreams come true, from living as millionaire playboys in Acapulco to giving their neighborhood the biggest party they have ever had.
+They remain the same, although now facing new situations and making their biggest dreams come true, from living as millionaire playboys in Acapulco to giving their neighborhood the biggest party they have ever had.
 In addition Natacha, a former police officer, comes to their lives to become their bodyguard, friend and companion of adventures.